(A 2 part series on the Minister’s Mansion, Kanthalloor, Kerala which includes the overview and the sightseeing)

 We stopped at 6.30 am for breakfast at Shoolagiri before Krishnagiri at a place called Shri Krishna Inn with reasonably decent fare and a Fleurs Clean Toilet next door, which was more important than breakfast 😀

-A tea stop near Salem with an adjoining ‘export surplus’ clothing shop resulted in indulging in a bit of shopping even before the holiday had actually begun 😀
+The next stop was a tea stop near Salem with an adjoining ‘export surplus’ clothing shop which resulted in indulging in a bit of shopping even before the holiday had actually begun 😀

 I also noticed that a long stretch of the route is flanked by such shops, where the clothes come from Tirupur, the textile hub.
 We also discovered the TexValley mall which is a huge shopping complex devoted to wholesale and retail clothing and fabric.
 This is situated at a place called Chithode, 60 km after Salem.
 Yes we stopped here and shopped too … did you have any doubts ? 😀